mesos/logstash/README.md

 ## REST API

 Along with the GUI there is a RESTful API available.
-Currenly is is only enabled if you also run the GUI.
+Currently is is only enabled if you also run the GUI.

 The available endpoints are: